Shakinpandian/Credit_Card-_Case_study-Data-Analysis-/README.md

 - The number of Males is higher amongst both the attrited and existing customers.
 - **The possibility of a Male customer attrited is higher than that of a Female customer**.

-## Ecucation- Existing and Attrited Customers:
+## Education- Existing and Attrited Customers:

 - Create a query based on Education - Existing and Attrited Contribution using MY SQL